Mental Health Resources and Immediate Safety Concerns

 If you have a non-urgent concern, here are other helpful mental health/community resources:

-- Mental Health Resources in Lancaster County: PDF document of local mental health providers.
+- Mental Health Resources in Lancaster County (updated April 26, 2021): PDF document of local mental health providers.
 Listed alphabetically, insurances accepted on the right-hand side.
 Please call to verify insurance information.

 - Student Assistance Program (SAP)